 Do any of these reasons push your buttons?
 Does it make you want to argue with your spouse in your head right now?

-Let me tell you how Dan and I never fight about money.
+Let me tell you how my husband, D, and I never fight about money.
 Then, I’ll let you in on some secrets to help you stop fighting about money.

 How we never fight about money